Asian Peruvians: Japanese

 Japanese immigrants arrived from Okinawa; but also from Gifu, Hiroshima, Kanagawa and Osaka prefectures.
 Many arrived as farmers or to work in the fields, but after their respective contracts were completed, settled in the cities.
 In the period before World War II, the Japanese community in Peru was largely run by Issei immigrants born in Japan.
 "Those of the second generation", (the Nisei), "were almost inevitably excluded from community decision-making."

 The first Asian-Peruvian president, Alberto Fujimori, was elected in 1990, prevailing over novelist Mario Vargas Llosa.

 Koreans

 According to the statistics of South Korea's Ministry of Foreign Affairs and Trade, Koreans in Peru formed Latin America's seventh-largest Korean diaspora community at 1,774 people As of 2005.

 Other groups

 South Asians

 Indians in Peru form a tiny minority in the country.
-The first immigrants from India to have arrived in Peru were businessmen who had gone there in the early 1960s.
+The first immigrants from India to arrive in Peru were businessmen who came in the early 1960s.
 Later on, the community grew in number marginally until the early 1980s, after which many of its members left due to the severe local economic crises and the prevailing terrorism.

 West Asians

-An estimated 10,000 Palestinians live in Peru alone, many of these families who arrived after the first Israel wars in 1948-49 had re-established and bettered themselves in Peru when it comes to socio-economic status.
+An estimated 10,000 Palestinians live in Peru.
+Many of these families arrived after the 1948 Arab-Israeli War.